-- Being a decisional trainer to inmates
+- Serve as a "decisional trainer" to inmates

-- Working with urban farm programs
+- Work with urban farm programs

 Community Fellows Program